Superman: The Movie

-Parents need to know that many characters are in peril before Superman saves the day, including a school bus full of kids teetering off the Golden Gate Bridge, two coasts threatened by a missle launch, and Lois who is buried alive after an earthquake.
+Parents need to know that many characters in Superman: The Movie are in peril before the hero saves the day, including a school bus full of kids teetering off the Golden Gate Bridge, two coasts threatened by a missle launch, and Lois who is buried alive after an earthquake.
 Superman can't save his adopted dad from a heart attack, however, and is shown mourning his death.
 There is some smoking in the Daily Planet newsroom typical of the '70s and a few swear words.
 Superman fights for "truth, justice, and the American way" -- your basic superhero role model.

 What's the story?

-As the planet Krypton is about to explode, administrator Jor-El (Marlon Brando) ensures his son's safety by putting him in a spaceship intended for Earth.
+At the start of SUPERMAN: THE MOVIE, the planet Krypton is about to explode, administrator Jor-El (Marlon Brando) ensures his son's safety by putting him in a spaceship intended for Earth.
 The Kents, a farm couple, discover the boy from space and raise him as their son, Clark.
 Upon adulthood, Clark Kent (Christopher Reeve) sets out for Metropolis, where he lands a job as a reporter on The Daily Planet.
-He also fights crime as SUPERMAN, a name given him by reporter Lois Lane (Margot Kidder), a coworker on the Planet whom Clark secretly loves.
+He also fights crime as Superman, a name given him by reporter Lois Lane (Margot Kidder), a coworker on the Planet whom Clark secretly loves.
 Meanwhile, criminal mastermind Lex Luthor (Gene Hackman) develops a plan to cause a deadly earthquake in California, thereby increasing the value of his desert property.
 When Lois becomes a victim of the earthquake, Superman must literally turn back time by flying around the Earth with enough speed to temporarily reverse its orbit.

 Is it any good?

-Younger viewers may not have the patience to wait through the first third of Superman before getting a glimpse of Superman's famous costume, and the picture is more than half over before he begins fighting crime in Metropolis.
+Younger viewers may not have the patience to wait through the first third of Superman: The Movie before getting a glimpse of Superman's famous costume, and the picture is more than half over before he begins fighting crime in Metropolis.
 Thus, the movie will appeal primarily to adults looking to relive their youth by watching a 1970s-style blockbuster.

 Families can talk about...

-Families can talk about favorite superhero movies.
+Families can talk about favorite superhero movies and whether Superman: The Movie makes the list.
 What makes a good superhero movie?
 What makes Lex Luthor one of the best villains?